ianyepan/tron-legacy-emacs-theme/README.md

 ### Customization options:

-Setting `tron-legacy-dark-fg-bright-comments` to non-nil will use a dimmed foreground and brighter comment-face (comments will be brighter than default foreground), as presented in the screenshot.
+Setting `tron-legacy-dark-fg-bright-comments` to non-nil will cause a dimmed foreground and brighter comment-face (comments will be brighter than default foreground), as presented in the screenshot.
 The default value is `nil` (default foreground is brighter than comments).

 ```emacs-lisp
 (setq tron-legacy-dark-fg-bright-comments t)